-From pies to lattés to beer, pumpkin is cropping up everywhere, in everything.
+From pies to lattés to beer, it’s pumpkin season.
 But even if you’ve had your fill there’s still so much more to do with the humble winter squash: pumpkin bread, pumpkin ravioli, pumpkin soup, pumpkin risotto, roasted pumpkin (stuffed or not) and this wonderful pumpkin streusel coffee cake.

 There’s something irresistible about pumpkins.
 They’re plump and cheerful and useful.
 And to top it off – they’re also a nutritional powerhouse.

 Early European settlers may well owe their lives to pumpkins and therefore to the First Nations Peoples who initially introduced them to the crop.
 Settlers relied heavily on pumpkins as a food source during the long winter months and they also made an early version of beer by fermenting the fruit along with hops and maple syrup.
 There’s evidence that without pumpkins settlers might have suffered terrible nutritional deficiencies and even starvation.
 There are also records of pumpkins appearing at early Thanksgiving celebrations as far back as 1622, and poems and stories about pumpkins written by settlers dating back to at least 1633.
 That’s almost four hundred years of pumpkin history after European settlers arrived on the continent.

 It’s scarcely any wonder then that pumpkins play such an iconic role in our autumn celebrations.

 I love autumn: getting back in the kitchen after the hot summer months, fall hiking, and the riot of colours as though fall must compensate for the monochromatic season that follows.